acumos/system-integration/z2a/INSTALL.md

 ### Editing the proxy.txt File

+> NOTE: z2a includes 'example' values for Acumos and MLWB that are provided to assist in performing a quick installation (see: TL;DR section).
+These example values can be used for a private development environment that is not shared, not production and not exposed to the Internet.
+The values are for demonstration purposes only.

 The `proxy.txt` file is located in the `z2a/distro-setup` directory.
 This file needs to be edited such that the Docker installation can proceed cleanly.
 We will need to change directories into that location to perform the necessary edits required for the Acumos installation.

 This file will contain a single entry in the form of `hostname` OR `hostname:port` (this is not a URL).